How IFTA Tax Calculations Work

 IFTA calculated automatically from your existing data

-• Miles by state pulled from your loads and Motive ELD
+• Miles by state pulled from your loads and Samsara ELD

-• Fuel purchases imported from EFS, Comdata, or RTS by state
+• Fuel purchases imported from major fleet cards (EFS, Comdata, and others) by state

 • Current quarterly tax rates applied automatically — never stale